 The great place in Finland is the handiness of social security and the high degree of happiness.
 Already in the 1970s socialization of elderly support from family problems.
 The elderly have the right to receive public care.

 In advanced countries with gender equality, women are full-time workers, and the birthrate is kept at a high level because there is a mechanism to support parenting in society as a whole.

 According to such a social system, the public’s happiness level is high, according to the United Nations’ 2016 World happiness survey, Finland is ranked in the top five.

 Finland has its own educational system that is different from other countries.

-These are the Finland’s Education Curriculum:
+These are Finland’s Education Curriculum:

-1. Less class hours and long holidays
+1. Fewer class hours and long holidays

 In Finland, the number of class days is small and the summer vacation is two months.
 The child would be able to spend their holidays very much because of their no homework policy.
 Even so, since it is always in the upper level in international academic ability tests, it can be said that true clearance education is an example of success.